Zeyu-Li/GitHub_index/README.md

 #### Automation Scripts

+* [grapher_public](https://github.com/Zeyu-Li/grapher_public) - the public version of [grapher](https://github.com/Zeyu-Li/grapher); a graphing script that takes in a Google Drive folder, extract all worksheets and get all values in a certain range so to graph a summary using matplotlib
 * [pdf_merger](https://github.com/Zeyu-Li/pdf_merger) - a python script that merges (a variable amount of) pdfs and outputs a single pdf
 * [google_sheets_script_public](https://github.com/Zeyu-Li/google_sheets_script_public) - a public version of google_sheets_script where you can fill in the info and using Google Sheets API script and python to clone from template and change dates in certain cell
 * [google_sheets_script](https://github.com/Zeyu-Li/google_sheets_script) - my customized private version of the repo above